pravalliika/aws-devops-devsecops-labs/README.md

 - Monitoring & Reliability: Logs, metrics, basic SRE practices
 - OS & Scripting: Linux, Shell scripting

-## Why I Created This
+## How This Repository Is Built

-I approach this repository as a real-world system build.
+I treat this repository as a real-world system build.
-I start by setting up components manually to understand how they work, then gradually automate them using DevOps and DevSecOps practices.
+I begin by setting up components manually to clearly understand the flow, dependencies, and failure points.
+Once the setup is clear, I automate infrastructure, deployments, and security using DevOps and DevSecOps practices.

-The focus is on:
+The work here follows a progressive approach:
 - Building an application from scratch
 - Moving from manual setup to full automation
 - Applying cloud, SRE, and security concepts step by step
-- Understanding failures, troubleshooting, and improving reliability
+- Troubleshooting failures and improving system reliability